 It is easy to see why the construction industry prefers the 2021 approach.
 The fifth factor – the extent to which the work performed is an integral part of the potential employer’s business – may make it difficult for general contractors to treat roofers, drywallers and other non-licensed trades as anything but employees.
 The third factor – the degree of permanence of the work relationship – adds to that difficulty whenever, as is commonly the case, a general contractor uses the same “subs” over and over again for multiple projects.

-If it survives litigation challenges, the new rule will determine a worker’s status for purposes of the Fair Labor Standards Act, but not for any other federal or state statute.
+If it survives litigation challenges, the new rule will determine a worker’s status for purposes of the Fair Labor Standards Act, but not for any other federal or state law.
 There continues to be a patchwork of tests to determine employment status for purposes of different laws, and under the common law of liability for another’s negligence.